 Doom metal band Windhand hail from Richmond, VA has released a live studio recording with songs spanning its 14 years together.
 They call their sound “heavy psychedelic,” but whatever label you want to apply, it’s powerful music.
 Recorded at Levitation in 2020, the set has been released as a double vinyl LP set along with a digital version.

 To call Kiah’s latest a collection of covers does a disservice to the singer-songwriter.
 She truly reinvents each song, including an acoustic rendition of Joy Division’s “Love Will Tear Us Apart,” as well as Katy Perry’s “Chained To The Rhythm, and Tori Amos’s Sugar reimagined as a synth-laden rocker.
 Her performance of Green Day’s “Hitchin’ A Ride” is powerful and haunting.
-You’d never guess someone else wrote it if you didn’t know better.
+You’d never guess someone else wrote it.

 Russian Circles is an instrumental metal trio from Chicago.
 The pandemic period presented the group with an unusual opportunity to create its next record in a unique way.
 Working separately in home studios, the band members brought fully realized compositions to the studio together once it was time to lay down the tracks.
 “As dauntless as it is electrifying, Gnosis is also efficient and lean…” (Pitchfork)

 Caroline Weinroth pivoted from being a former beauty pageant queen to a power pop queen instead.
 Her Cinema Hearts project recounts her experiences with a great deal of humor.
 “Your Ideal is a record that’s cool and clean.
 In Weinroth’s expert hands it’s a hurricane of a sugar rush.”
 (Slug Mag)